Raku/doc/CONTRIBUTING.md

 On the right side of the footer you can find [Debug: off].
 Click it and reload the page to activate debug mode.
-The state of debug mode will be remembered by `window.sessionStorage` and will not survive a brower restart or opening the docs in a new tab.
+The state of debug mode will be remembered by `window.sessionStorage` and will not survive a browser restart or opening the docs in a new tab.

 ### Invisible index anchors

-You can create index entries and invisible anchors with `X<|somename,some category>`.
+You can create index entries and invisible anchors with `X<|thing,category>`.
 To make them visible activate debug mode.

 ### Viewport size